carobellum/DegenerationControlTemplate/README.md

 | DeCon_template_cerebellar_mask.nii.gz | DeCon template cerebellar mask                             |
 | DeCon_to_MNI_warp.nii.gz              | DeCon template non-linear warp to MNI152NLin6Asym template |
 | MNI_to_DeCon_warp.nii.gz              | MNI152NLin6Asym template non-linear warp to DeCon template |

+## Template validation

+The template significantly reduces the spatial spread of anatomical landmarks in cerebellar patients and controls compared to existing templates.
+For the results and the code to reproduce the results, please see the [DegenerationConnectivity](https://github.com/carobellum/DegenerationConnectivity/tree/main) repository.